josmeuleman/FRLib/README.md

 	String createIntString(int value)
 	float mapf(float x, float in_min, float in_max, float out_min, float out_max)

+All generated strings are ended with a "; ".
+This is conventient for plotting signals in the Serial monitor, and for writing to a csv file.

 ## FRButton

 The class button is allows for monitoring binary sensors such as buttons.